klauspost/compress/s2/README.md

 ### Better compression

+Benchmarking single block performance is subject to a lot more variation since it only tests a limited number of file patterns.
+So individual benchmarks should only be seen as a guideline and the overall picture is more important.

 | Absolute Perf         | Snappy size | Better Size | Snappy Speed | Better Speed | Snappy dec  | Better dec  |
 |-----------------------|-------------|-------------|--------------|--------------|-------------|-------------|